CAPTE- American Physical Therapy Association Commission on Accreditation in Physical Therapy Education

 Do you what is the American Physical Therapy Association Committee?
 Here is everything you need to about the CAPTE accreditation.

-Commission on Accreditation in Physical Therapy Education is a national level accrediting agency recognized by the US Department of education.
-The agency is also recognized by the council for higher education accreditation.
-Physical therapist and physical therapy assistants are granted accreditation for their entry-level programs.
+Commission on Accreditation in Physical Therapy Education (CAPTE accreditation) is a national level accrediting agency recognized by the US Department of education and also recognized by the council for higher education accreditation to accredits institutions that offer programs on physical therapy to the students.
 The accreditation happens on a voluntary, non-governmental, peer-review scale.

-This is the only agency recognized by the US Department of education to accredit physical therapist and physical therapy assistant programs.
+This is the only agency recognized by the US Department of education.
+It accredits the physical therapist and physical therapy assistant programs.
 Since 1977, the commission has been recognized as an accrediting agency.
-The organization has also served as the only accrediting agency to grant accreditation in physical therapy programs since 1983.
+The organization has also served as the only accrediting agency.
+It granted accreditation in physical therapy programs since 1983.

 Today more than 200 physical therapist programs and almost 300 physical therapy assistant programs, along with the only physical therapist education program in Scotland has also been accredited by the CAPTE.

-The committee consists of members from different job roles including PTA clinicians, PTA educators, scientists, education administrators, and the public.
+The committee consists of members of different job roles.
+It includes PTA clinicians, PTA educators, scientists, education administrators, and the public.
 To conduct onsite reviews, there are almost 300 trained volunteers.
 On-site visits of approximately 80 programs are conducted annually.
 The association also has membership in the association of specialized and programmatic accreditors.